Cheesecake Farms

 Home Economist Karla Jones Seidita has been in the kitchen most of her life.

-With 50 plus years in foods and nutrition, she offers tasty, practical advice on all things food.
+Restaurant and bakery owner, author, radio host, food commentator, journalist, and country inn proprietor, she offers tasty, practical advice on all things food.

 Questions can be sent to CheesecakeFarms@aol.com